EML Tasuja: History

 Lindormen was the first of two similar minelaying ships built at the Svendborg Skibsværft shipyard for the Danish Navy.
 She was launched on 7 June 1977 as KDM Lindormen (The Dragon).
 After fitting out, she entered service a year later on 14 June 1978.

 Lindormen was refitted at Søby Værft (shipyard), Denmark, in 2001.
 Decommissioned in 2004, she was handed over to the Estonian Navy.
 She was renamed EML Tasuja and served as a tender and utility vessel for the young navy.
 Her sister ship, KDM Lossen (Lynx), was also donated by Denmark two years later in 2006, but not directly to the Estonian Navy.
 The ex-Lossen began serving with the Estonian Maritime Academy as a civilian training vessel named: MS Kristiina, for new marine officers.

 EML Tasuja was used on active duty as the naval diving vessel of the Estonian Mineships Division, while her sister ship was held in reserve and used for training.
 On 1 November 2016, after 10-years of active duty, the Merevägi decommissioned Tasuja.
 Shortly thereafter they took her sister ship (in Danish service: Lossen, then Estonian Kristiina) out of reserve and commissioned her into active duty as as her replacement.

+From 2016 to 2021 EML Tasula was moored at Tallinn Miinisadam harbour and served as a reserve and training ship.
+After this the ship was scrapped.